sandhyaparna/Data-Science/ML Algorithms/DecisionTree.md

 in that region.
 Thus, if an unseen data observation falls in that region, we’ll make its prediction with mode value.

 ## Assumptions
-Predictor variables are not independent.
+* Predictor variables are not independent.
 Decision Trees works best when the predictor vars are correlated. <br/>
-Nonlinear model - Predictor variables have nonlinear relationship among them (There is no equation to express relationship between independent and dependant variables i.e model is constructed based on the observed data <br/>
+* Nonlinear model - Predictor variables have nonlinear relationship among them (There is no equation to express relationship between independent and dependant variables i.e model is constructed based on the observed data <br/>
+* No distributional, independence, or constant variance assumptions

 ## Algorithms
 #### ID3 (Iternative Dichotomizer)